Disclaimer: This story is based on characters and situations created and owned by J. K. Rowling. No money is being made.

 Harry walked out of the castle, deciding to visit the lake.
 He stood under the very tree where the Marauders had bullied Snape.
 When he had learned about what his father and Sirius had done, he had felt such righteous anger on behalf of Snape.
 Now, he couldn't even be irritated at them.
 He felt so emotionally drained.

 The previous night' storm had cleared and left a bright blue sky behind.
-Harry climbed onto a branch and rested his back against the tree trunk, one leg hanging free underneath him.
+Harry climbed onto a low branch and rested his back against the tree trunk, one leg hanging free underneath him.

 He wasn't exactly emotionally drained, per se.
 He guessed his emotions were lacking intensity, save for his anger, to which he supposed, there could only be two reasons.
-One, he was tired of people dying on him or betraying him, so his inner self had finally decided enough was enough and had closed off his feelings; second, would be, some other thing could be at work here.
+One, he was tired of people dying on him or betraying him, so maybe his inner self had finally decided enough was enough and had closed off his feelings; second, would be, some other thing could be at work here.